Fossil-free hydrogen

 We are actively involved in the development of innovative solutions to decarbonise industry as well our own operations through fossil-free hydrogen.

-Besides direct electrification (by using batteries instead of conventional vehicle engines or by replacing a gas boiler with an electric boiler) Vattenfall considers indirect electrification through fossil-free hydrogen an important solution to decarbonise the value chains of heavy emitting industries, for example steel, refinery, chemicals, agriculture and transports.
+Besides direct electrification (by using batteries instead of conventional vehicle engines or by replacing a gas boiler with an electric boiler) Vattenfall sees indirect electrification through fossil-free hydrogen as an important solution to decarbonise the value chains of heavy emitting industries, for example steel, refinery, chemicals, agriculture and transports.
 It also has the potential to reduce CO2 emissions when used as an alternative to gas in the heating sector.
 Vattenfall wishes to act as a catalyst for this development.

 The potential of hydrogen to decarbonise different industries and sectors is big since it can be used as a carrier of energy when replacing fossil fuels like gas or oil, as well as a catalyst in industrial processes by replacing fossil materials like coking coal.
 Of course it is crucial that the hydrogen used is fossil-free itself, by using fossil-free electricity to split water into hydrogen and oxygen through electrolysis.